Mariposa County, California: Gold Rush

-Many aspects of the area's mining history are depicted in exhibits at two local museums: the Mariposa History Museum, located in the town of Mariposa; and the California Mining and Mineral Museum, located at the Mariposa Fairgrounds (2 miles east of Mariposa on Highway 49).
+Many aspects of the area's mining history are depicted in exhibits at two local museums: the Mariposa History Museum, located in the town of Mariposa; and the California Mining and Mineral Museum, located at the Mariposa Fairgrounds (2 miles southeast of Mariposa on Highway 49).

 Two small gold mines in Mariposa County, the Mockingbird mine and the Colorado Quartz mine, intermittently produce world-class (and very expensive) specimens of crystalline gold for mineral collectors.
 "Specimens from these occurrences commonly have bright luster and rich color, with well-developed crystals in unusual and attractive arrangements."
 The best-known example is "The Dragon", now on display at the Houston Museum of Natural Science.

 Geography

 According to the United States Census Bureau, the county has a total area of 1463 sqmi, of which 1449 sqmi is land and 14 sqmi (1.0%) is water.
-Along the banks of the Merced River is found the sole habitat for the limestone salamander, a rare species endemic to Mariposa County.
+The county extends: